ProdriveTechnologies/hpraid_exporter/README.md

 ## Building this exporter

-The exporter can be build using either of the following:
+The exporter can be built using Bazel:

-### Bazel

     bazel build //...

-## Shell script

-The following shell script around Docker can be used to build a statically linked executable that can be deployed on virtually any x86-based Linux system:

-    ./build_static.sh

 ## Using this exporter